alexaulbach/RadarTracker/README.md

 - Upgrade function to convert (several) the train-tracker radars to to radar-tracker (good learning subproject).
 - Scanner-robots.
 You can send them out and they will automatically reveal map.
 - "Train Radar"  - some special type of locomotive/wagon.
 The train can be programmed to drive in circles to scan the area beside your rails in regular intervals, but needs excessive amounts of energy.

+New ideas:
+Waiting vehicles:
+- are tracked "randomly"

+Immoveable Tracker:
+- can track also roboports : pseudo random flash
+- construction bots, when placing/mining
+- alert area

+Tracker that keeps things tidy:
+- Remove things on ground/trees,
+- Remove emptied miners (and belts)

+Explorer Bots
+- fly to unexplored area until storage empty by 50%